 As the years go on our commitment continues, not only for great champions and leaders, but for championships.

 A.C.
 Ulmer, his friends and those who followed were very satisfied with their annual event.
 However, as the popularity of amateur golf grew, the association saw a need to add new tournaments to its schedule.
-From the opening Amateur in 1914 to the more than ten tournaments and 22 qualifying event presently conducted by the FSGA, they have all followed the tradition.
+From the opening Amateur in 1914 to the more than 600 event days presently conducted by the FSGA, they have all followed the tradition.
 The FSGA currently conducts 46 state championships, 51 USGA qualifiers, and 54 state qualifiers to go along with a One-Day circuit unparalleled by any state association in the country.

-Rocky Point Golf Club, site of the first FSGA championship, to Bay Hill Golf Resort, Grenelefe, Innisbrook, Jupiter Hills, Indian Creek, Black Diamond, Pine Tree and Gator Creek hosting such tournaments as the Gillespie Memorial, State Mid-Amateur, State Amateur, the oldest continuing sporting event in Florida, State Senior, Bill Carey’s Life Begins at Forty Tournaments, King Neptune and more.
+From Rocky Point Golf Club, site of the first FSGA championship, to Bay Hill Golf Resort, The Bear's Club, Fiddlesticks, Jupiter Hills, Indian Creek, Black Diamond, Pine Tree and Gator Creek hosting such tournaments as the Florida Open, State Mid-Amateur, State Senior, and State Amateur, the oldest continuing sporting event in Florida.

 As the tournament schedule grew from one to many, so did the need for additional full-time and volunteer help.
 The task was becoming too large for so few to handle.
 Recognizing this, the association approached Bill Carey, then volunteer, to hold the helm of the Florida State ship.
 Bill agreed to devote as much time to the association as he could while running his advertising agency in Sarasota.
 Thus, the Florida State Golf Association moved to Main Street, Sarasota.
 Bill Carey captained the FSGA for 25 years while managing to grow his own business into a profitable enterprise.
 Bill retired with honors and the tradition continues.
 Cal Korf took the helm in January 1982.